Offset Unlearning for Large Language Models: Experiment

 \subsection{Model Configuration}

 \stitle{Unlearning Algorithms} \model is a general unlearning framework compatible with different existing unlearning algorithms.
 We compare \model with its corresponding direct fine-tuning baseline when incorporated with each of the following commonly used unlearning algorithms. \textit{Gradient Ascent} \cite{jang-etal-2023-knowledge,chen-yang-2023-unlearn} minimizes the likelihood of the forget set. \textit{Gradient Difference} \cite{pmlr-v199-liu22a,yao2023large} minimize forget set likelihood while maximize retain set likelihood. \textit{KL Minimization} \cite{maini2024tofu} penalizes the distributional distance between models before and after unlearning. \textit{Data Relabeling} \cite{eldan2023s} trains the model on forget set questions paired with an alternative answer that abstains from answering the question such as ``I don't have that information.''
-We also include the \textit{Retraining} baseline which fine-tunes the initial model with the forget set excluded, which serves as the upper bound in terms of balancing forget quality and model utility.
+We also include the \textit{Retraining} baseline which fine-tunes the initial model with the forget set excluded, which serves as the upper bound in terms of balancing forget and retain performance .

 \stitle{Implementation} We run our experiments on the widely used Llama2 model family \cite{touvron2023llama}.
 Specifically, we use \textit{Llama2-13b-chat-hf} as the larger model and \textit{Llama2-7b-chat-hf} as the smaller offset model.
-All models conduct low-rank adaptation \cite{hu2022lora} using a single NVIDIA A100 GPU for 5 epochs with a batch size of 32.
+Note that while Llama2 models All models are trained using NVIDIA A100 GPUs for 5 epochs with a batch size of 32.
 We set $\alpha$ to 1 for our experiments.